itead/IoTgo/README.md

 exit $RETVAL
 ```

-## Running IoTgo Platform
+## Running IoTgo

-To run IoTgo Platform, you can start it in console mode
+To run IoTgo, you can start it in console mode

 ```
 DEBUG="iotgo" ./bin/www
 ```

-To run IoTgo Platform on other port instead of 80, you can use PORT environment variable.
+To run IoTgo on other port instead of 80, you can use PORT environment variable.

 ```
 PORT="3000" DEBUG="iotgo" ./bin/www
 ```

-To run IoTgo Platform as system service
+To run IoTgo as system service

 ```
 sudo service iotgo start